-- 171. In order to determine a currency volatility adjustment, the following inputs are used: - a.
-A currency representative portfolio10 of bonds, securitisations, loans, equity and property covering the best estimate of insurance and reinsurance obligations denominated in that currency, based on insurance market data collected by the means of the regulatory reporting; - b.
-A currency reference portfolio of yield market indices based on the aforementioned representative portfolio.
-The expression yield market indices covers in this section both yield curves and indices on yields. - 172.
-Those inputs are used to calculate the following outputs: - a. the currency spread S between the interest rate derived from the reference portfolio of indices and the rates of the relevant basic riskfree interest rate term structure; - b. the portion of the currency spread S, denoted RC for risk correction, which corresponds to "the portion of the spread that is attributable to a realistic assessment of expected losses, unexpected credit risk or any other risk, of the assets" in the reference portfolio (Article 77d of the Solvency II Directive); - c. the risk-corrected currency spread, which corresponds to the difference between the spread S and the risk correction RC.
+- 10.3.1.
+To determine a currency volatility adjustment, the following inputs are used: - a) A currency representative portfolio of bonds, securitizations, loans, equity, and property covering the best estimate of insurance and reinsurance obligations denominated in that currency, based on insurance market data collected by the means of the regulatory reporting. - b) A currency reference portfolio of yield market indices based on the representative portfolio from a).
+In this section, the expression yield market indices cover both yield curves and indices on yields. - 10.3.2.
+Those inputs are used to calculate the following outputs: - a) a currency spread S between the interest rate derived from the reference portfolio of indices and the rates of the relevant basic risk-free interest rate term structure. - b) a portion of the currency spread S, denoted RC for risk correction, which corresponds to "the portion of the spread that is attributable to a realistic assessment of expected losses, unexpected credit risk or any other risk, of the assets" in the reference portfolio (Article 77d of the Solvency II Directive). - c) the risk-corrected currency spread, which corresponds to the difference between the currency spread S and the risk correction RC. - 10.3.3.
+In accordance with Article 50 of the Delegated Regulation, the spread S before risk correction is equal to the following: